MADA: Meta-Adaptive Optimizers through hyper-gradient Descent: Experiments

-First, we observe that sub-optimal initialization of hyper-parameters (as in Figure~\ref{fig:gpt_parameters2}) results in a more significant update of the coefficients, even though the hyper-learning rates are the same (except for parameters $\beta_1, \beta_2$).
-This suggests that optimizer state with $\beta_{1,0}=0.9,\beta_{2,0}=0.95$ is itself close to a local minimum.
-A closer inspection of individual coefficients yields further insight into how \Mada tries to accelerate training.
-First, in Figures~\ref{fig:gpt_parameters},~\ref{fig:gpt_parameters2} we see that $\beta_1$ increases at the beginning which facilitates taking larger steps at the early stage of training, while towards the end it decreases to give more emphasis on individual gradients.
-This decrease at the end is more severe in smaller tasks such as training on Shakespeare.
+First, we observe that sub-optimal initialization of hyper-parameters (as in Figure~\ref{fig:gpt_parameters2}) results in a more significant update of the coefficients.
+This suggests that default optimizer state with $\beta_{1,0}=0.9,\beta_{2,0}=0.95$ is close to a local minimum.
+A closer inspection yields insight into how \Mada accelerates training.
+First, in Figures~\ref{fig:gpt_parameters},~\ref{fig:gpt_parameters2} we see that $\beta_1$ increases at the beginning which facilitates taking larger steps, while towards the end it decreases to give more emphasis on individual gradients.
 Second, we observe that the interpolation factor of AVGrad, $\rho$, follows a three-phase pattern.
-In early iterations it increases, than it decreases and stays 0 until the middle of training where it starts to increase again.
-This suggests that \Mada puts more importance on individual normalization term in the beginning and towards the end of training, and it puts more emphasis on the less noisy averaging term during the intermediate stages of training.
+This suggests that \Mada puts more importance on individual normalization term in the beginning and towards the end, and it puts more emphasis on the less noisy averaging term during the intermediate stages.

-Another interesting behavior we observe is when we initialize $\beta_3$ (which governs the weight of Adan) from a higher value such as $0.9$ (as in Figure~\ref{fig:gpt_parameters3}), we see $\beta_1$ reaches 0.99 and stays constant, in contrast with Figures~\ref{fig:gpt_parameters},~\ref{fig:gpt_parameters2}.
-The original paper \cite{xie2023adan} suggests $\beta_1$ to be set a higher value such as $0.98$ (Note that $\beta_1, \beta_2, \beta_3$ in this work corresponds to $1-\beta_1, 1-\beta_3, 1-\beta_2$ in \cite{xie2023adan}); remarkably, \Mada initialized with $\beta_3=0.9$ automatically trains $\beta_1$ to be 0.99.
-In other words, \Mada, when initialized from combination of Adan and AVGrad, automatically finds the $\beta_1$ that is suggested by the authors of \citep{xie2023adan}.\\
+Another interesting behavior we observe is when we initialize $\beta_3$ (which governs the weight of Adan) from a higher value such as $0.9$ (Figure~\ref{fig:gpt_parameters3}), we see $\beta_1$ reaches 0.99 and stays constant, in contrast with Figures~\ref{fig:gpt_parameters},~\ref{fig:gpt_parameters2}.
+Remarkably, \Mada initialized with $\beta_3=0.9$ automatically trains $\beta_1$ to be 0.99; i.e. \Mada, when initialized from combination of Adan and AVGrad, automatically finds the $\beta_1$ that is suggested by the authors of \citep{xie2023adan}.
+Note that $\beta_1, \beta_2, \beta_3$ in this work correspond to $1-\beta_1, 1-\beta_3, 1-\beta_2$ in \cite{xie2023adan}.